the team

 Rachel Monas

 Rachel Monas officially joined Business Affairs, Inc. as a first-year associate in 2020, though her career at BAI began long before that.
 In 2001, Rachel’s first-ever job was answering phones at BAI’s original offices on Sunset Plaza.
-Convinced that she would never be an attorney like her father (see Steve Monas, above), Rachel soon set off for college at UCLA before transferring to Wesleyan University in Connecticut, where she received a Bachelor of Arts in Art History in 2007.
-Post-college, Rachel began working at nonprofit organizations supporting arts and education, fighting human trafficking, and educating and counseling growing families.
+Convinced that she would never be an attorney like her father (see Steve Monas, above), Rachel graduated from Wesleyan University with a Bachelor of Arts in Art History in 2007.
+Post-college, Rachel began working at nonprofit organizations supporting arts, education, and human rights.
 Later, Rachel started her own business supporting new parents as a birth and postpartum doula in Berkeley, California.
 It was at that time that she became interested in advocacy and decided to shift her career to law.

 the management team